torryatco/Basilica/readme.md

 elem.innerText = '<p>Welcome back my friends to the show that never ends.</p>';
 ```

-Notice how it show the HTML tags as text.
+Notice how it shows the HTML tags as text.

 Since we are creating our div dynamically we deleted the 'hardcoded' div: